CMSgov/ab2d-website/advanced-user-guide.md

 job has completed.
 Files are also unavailable after they have been successfully downloaded.

 ### Cancellation
-A job may be cancelled at any point during its processing:
+A job may be canceled at any point during its processing:

 ```
 DELETE /api/v2/fhir/Job/{jobUuid}/$status